Milly shows her mother the scant swish of white inside the bucket. ‘Daisy’s milk has stopped,’ she says.

 It’s Sunday, Milly’s father’s day off.
 On Sundays he hunts wild pigs.
 This morning while he loaded his gun, Milly raced out to give him his packed lunch.
 As she waited for him to take it she searched for something interesting to say.

-‘Do you think you’ll get another pig today?’ she said, finally.
+‘Do you think you’ll get another pig today?’ she asked, finally.

 ‘Damned well hope so.
 Relaxes me, shooting,’ he’d said.